G00378925/caladium/README.md

 - `server/src` contains the Flask server and the dashboard SPA can be found in `server/src/static/js`.

-- `sandbox/src` contains the code to setup the sandbox and syscall analysis.
+- `sandbox/src` contains the code to set up the sandbox and syscall analysis.

-If you are looking to setup the platform yourself, instructions can be found under the **Building** header below.
+If you are looking to set up the platform yourself, instructions can be found under the **Building** header below.
 Don't forget to check my [promotional page which can be found here](https://g00378925.github.io/caladium/).
 **_Make sure to ask CaladiumBot some questions about the platform, it is powered by GPT 3.5!_**